CleanroomMC/cleanroom-website/docs/groovy-script/mods/prodigytech/solderer.md

     output(Collection<ItemStack>)
     ```

 - `int`.
-Sets the number of Tiny Gold Dusts needed for the recipe (9 equals 1 ingot)..
+Sets the number of Tiny Gold Dusts needed for the recipe (9 equals 1 ingot).
 Requires greater than or equal to 1.
 (Default `0`).

     ```groovy:no-line-numbers
     gold(int)
     ```

 - `int`.
 Sets the time needed to perform the recipe, in ticks.
-Will run faster than this number when heated over 125 C..
-Requires greater than or equal to 1.
+Will run faster than this number when heated over 125 C. Requires greater than or equal to 1.
 (Default `0`).

     ```groovy:no-line-numbers
     time(int)
     ```

 - `IIngredient`.
-The pattern used by the recipe, will not be consumed..
+The pattern used by the recipe, will not be consumed.
 Requires exactly 1.

     ```groovy:no-line-numbers
     pattern(IIngredient)